Kitsune-Cordy/ffxi-lua/README.md

 # ffxi-lua

-If you think I should set up a paypal or kofi for lua updates let me know
+If you think I should set up a paypal or kofi for lua updates let me know!